The Hunger Games: The Ballad of Songbirds & Snakes: Plot

-In war-ravaged Panem, Coriolanus Snow is one of twenty-four Academy students selected to mentor a 10th Annual Hunger Games tribute.
-Coriolanus hopes to win the Plinth Prize scholarship to restore his family's prosperity, which was lost after his father's death.
+In a war-ravaged Panem, Coriolanus Snow is selected to be a mentor for a tribute in the 10th Annual Hunger Games.
+The winning tribute's mentor is to be awarded the Plinth Prize scholarship, which Snow hopes to use to restore his family's prosperity.
+Coriolanus is assigned Lucy Gray Baird from District 12, who makes an impression when she sings to the crowd during the televised reaping ceremony.

-Coriolanus is assigned District 12's female tribute, Lucy Gray Baird.
-During the reaping ceremony, she engages the Capitol audience by slipping a snake down the dress of Mayor Lipp's daughter, Mayfair, then defiantly singing to the crowd.
 Coriolanus earns Lucy Gray's trust while accompanying her to the Capitol Zoo, where tributes are publicly caged.
-While a few mentors visit the tributes at the zoo, fellow mentor Arachne Crane taunts, and then is killed by her tribute Brandy, who is immediately shot and killed by Peacekeepers.
+Fellow mentor Arachne Crane is killed by her tribute Brandy after taunting her, and Snow tries in vain to save her while Brandy is shot.

-While touring the game arena, rebel bombs explode, killing several tributes and mentors, and fatally wounding the President's son, Felix.
-After Lucy Gray saves Coriolanus from falling debris, he gives her rat poison as a weapon and says the bombings have opened tunnels in the arena, providing additional hiding places during the Games.
+The day before the Games commence, Lucy Gray and Coriolanus tour the game arena.
+Rebel bombs explode, killing several tributes, including the President's son, Felix.
+After saving Coriolanus from falling debris, he gives Lucy Gray rat poison and points out several tunnels that have opened from the explosions.
+Following the attack, District 2's tribute, Marcus, attempts to escape the games.
+He is captured by Peacekeepers and strung up in the arena, enraging his friend & mentor, Sejanus Plinth.
 The Games commence the next morning, with Lucy Gray surviving the initial bloodbath and reuniting with Jessup, District 12's male tribute.
+During the games, Sejanus bribes a Peacekeeper and sneaks into the arena to ceremoniously sprinkle breadcrumbs on Marcus's body.
+Disturbed by this defiance, Head Gamemaker Dr. Volumnia Gaul recruits Coriolanus to bring back Sejanus.
+The two are attacked by a tribute whom Coriolanus kills before escaping the arena.

+Jessup, who has contracted rabies, attacks Lucy Gray, but Coriolanus convinces his mentor to send him water, causing Jessup to fall to his death.
+After Lucy Gray kills District 11 tribute Dill, Dill's partner, Reaper, lays out the tribute's corpses in the center of the arena, and covers them with a Panem flag in a gesture of defiance.
+Dr. Gaul interrupts the broadcast to announce that a swarm of genetically engineered snakes will be unleashed to annihilate the tributes in revenge for Felix's death.
+Coriolanus slips a handkerchief with Lucy Gray's scent into the tank of snakes, ensuring that they will not attack her.

-Jessup, weakened by rabies, later succumbs to a fall.
-During the Games' last round, genetically modified venomous snakes are dropped into the arena to avenge Felix's death.
-With Coriolanus's help, Lucy Gray avoids being bitten and wins the Games.
-Afterwards, Dean Casca Highbottom accuses Coriolanus of cheating, showing a handkerchief dropped into the snake tank to recognize Lucy Gray's scent and his mother's compact filled with the poison Lucy Gray used.
-Consequently, Highbottom sentences Coriolanus to 20 years as a Peacekeeper.
-Coriolanus bribes an officer to transfer him to District 12.
-Fellow Academy student Sejanus Plinth, who has grown disillusioned with the Capitol's ideals after seeing his tribute die, volunteers to join him.
+Afterwards, Dean Casca Highbottom accuses Coriolanus of cheating, having found the handkerchief and recognized the compact filled with poison that Lucy Gray used.
+Highbottom sentences Coriolanus to becoming a Peacekeeper, and Coriolanus bribes an officer to transfer him to District 12.
+Sejanus, who is disillusioned with the Capitol's ideals, joins him.
 In District 12, Coriolanus and Lucy Gray reunite.
-Shortly after witnessing a rebel's execution, Coriolanus is set to transfer for officer training in District 2.
-Coriolanus later finds Sejanus meeting with rebels Spruce, Billy Taupe (Lucy Gray's former love interest), and Mayfair.
-In the ensuing confrontation, Coriolanus fatally shoots Mayfair and Spruce kills Billy.
-Coriolanus allows a jabberjay to hear Sejanus' plans.
-Spruce hides the guns, but he and Sejanus are later hanged for treason.
+Coriolanus secretly records Sejanus's plans to support the rebels.
+He later confronts Sejanus, Spruce, Billy Taupe and Mayfair.
+In the ensuing confrontation, Coriolanus fatally shoots Mayfair, and Spruce kills Billy Taupe.
+Spruce hides the guns, but he and Sejanus are hanged for treason after Coriolanus's report reaches the Capitol.